What No One Tells You About GLP-1s and Eating Disorder Recovery

 What if I’ve had an eating disorder in the past, but I want to pursue a GLP-1?

 Medical decisions are personal and are always your choice.
-Since a lot of eating disorder recovery is becoming more attuned to your body cues, rapid weight loss and appetite suppression can potentially trigger relapses.
+Since eating disorder recovery is about becoming more attuned to your body cues, rapid weight loss and appetite suppression can potentially trigger relapses.
 Here are some helpful questions to ask yourself that might help guide your decision making:

 What feels most important to me in my recovery right now?